 - Kosher salt and freshly ground black pepper

-- Preheat the oven to 360 degrees F. Grease a 9-by-13-inch baking dish or pan with pan spray or butter (alternatively you can use a slightly smaller pan if you want the pieces to be a bit taller).
-Dust the bottom of the pan with 1/2 cup of the bread crumbs to evenly coat.
+- Preheat the oven to 360°F. Grease a 9-by-13-inch baking dish or pan with pan spray or butter (alternatively you can use a slightly smaller pan if you want the pieces to be a bit taller).
+Dust the bottom of the pan with ⅓ to ½ cup of the bread crumbs to evenly coat.

-- To a pot of boiling, salted water, add the noodles and cook for about 6 minutes, or until al dente.
+- To a pot of boiling, salted water, add the noodles and cook for about 6 to 8 minutes (depending on the width of the egg noodles), or until al dente.

 - Drain in a colander and then return to the pot, off the heat.
 Add the butter and stir until melted.
 Mix in the Feta cheese, beaten eggs, parsley, milk and some salt and pepper to taste (do not over-salt as the cheese is quite salty).

-- Pour the noodles into the prepared baking dish.
+- Pour the cheesy egg noodles into the prepared baking dish.
 Use the back of a spoon to lightly spread and even out the noodles in the dish so they are fairly even.

-- Add the olive oil to the remaining 3/4 cup bread crumbs and lightly toss with your fingers.
-Generously spread the bread crumbs over the top of the noodles (alternatively you may sprinkle the bread crumbs over the top and use pan spray to lightly grease them, though I find that to be a messy option with crumbs spraying everywhere).
+- Add the olive oil to the remaining bread crumbs and lightly toss with your fingers.
+Generously spread the bread crumbs over the top of the noodles.

 - Bake for about 40 to 50 minutes minutes, or until the pasta has set up nicely and the bread crumbs are light golden.
 Turn on the broiler and broil for a couple minutes to toast the bread crumbs further, so they are a dark golden brown.

-- Remove from the oven and let cool slightly before cutting into pieces and serving (you can get 12 larger pieces or 24 smaller pieces).
+- Remove from the oven and let cool slightly before cutting into 12 large or 24 small square pieces and serving.

 - If making this dish ahead, let it cool completely before cutting it into pieces, and then reheat for service (it will cut more easily when cold).

 - This baked macaroni and cheese freezes very well.
-Cut it into pieces, arrange in a tupperware and freeze, OR place pieces so they’re not touching on a sheet pan or tray, freeze, then place in a freezer bag for storage.
-Thaw completely before reheating in the oven, toaster oven, or microwave (as a last resort) until heated through.
+Cut it into pieces, arrange in a Tupperware and freeze, OR place pieces so they're not touching on a sheet pan or tray, freeze, then place frozen pieces in a freezer bag for storage.
+Thaw completely in the refrigerator before reheating.